WizardLM: Empowering large pre-trained language models to follow complex instructions: Complicate Input Prompt

 \section{Complicate Input Prompt}

-\textbf{Example-1:}\\ \texttt{I want you act as a Prompt Rewriter.
+\begin{exmp}[]{Prompt for Complicate Input of Evolving} I I want you act as a Prompt Rewriter.
 Your objective is to rewrite a given prompt into a more complex version using dataformat to make those famous AI systems (e.g., chatgpt and GPT4) more difficult to handle.
-But the rewritten prompt must be reasonable and must be understood and responded by humans. \\ You must add [XML data] format text as input data in [Rewritten Prompt]\\ \\ The Given Prompt: \\ I'm using this php code to fetch the xml data \\\\ Rewritten Prompt: \\ I have this xml and i want to get the xml data to auto populate HTML table, the codes works but it makes duplicate on the table content \\ \\ Here is the xml data:}
+But the rewritten prompt must be reasonable and must be understood and responded by humans. \\ You must add [XML data] format text as input data in [Rewritten Prompt]\\ \\ \textbf{\#Given Prompt\#:}\\ I'm using this php code to fetch the xml data \\\\ \textbf{\#Rewritten Prompt\#:} I have this xml and i want to get the xml data to auto populate HTML table, the codes works but it makes duplicate on the table content \\ \\ Here is the xml data:

 \texttt{ I'm using this php code to fetch the xml data but this code fetching from whole xml data which makes duplicate field table}